CarlierLab/NanoSeq/README.md

 └── barcode72
     └── AQP668_pass_barcode72_6bf36ca6_2d52d78f_0.fastq.gz
 ```
-- An Excel (.xlsx) spreadsheet containing sample information (see example).
-Mandatory fields include "Plasmid name", "DNA type", "Barcode".
-"Size (kb)" is a mandatory field but can be left empty.

 # Example data
 Sample data is provided as a directory containing .fastq.gz files and a metadata Excel spreadsheet.
 Launch the analysis on the example data with: